philculling/Weather-Dashboard/README.md

 (You'll need to break this down further, but...)
 Do what we've done many times this week and work out how best to display this data for each of the next 4 or 5 days (4? - check the picture of what it's supposed to end up looking like), e.g. create a div, add text content, append it somewhere.
 Styling, including the search button.

-Should you create more empty html first or would that be added in as you're going through JavaScript?
-Think about that before launching into anything.

 MY NOTES FINISH HERE

 Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.